Devendra616/30DaysJsChallenge/readme.md

 **Task 9:** ✅ Implement a Graph class with methods to add vertices, add edges, and perform a breadth-first search (BFS).

 **Task 10:** ✅ Use the Graph class to represent a simple network and perform BFS to find the shortest path between two nodes.

+## Day 18 - Algorithms

+### Tasks / Activities:

+#### Activity 1: Sorting Algorithms

+**Task 1:** ✅ Implement the bubble sort algorithm to sort an array of numbers.
+Log the sorted array.

+**Task 2:** ✅ Implement the selection sort algorithm to sort an array of numbers.
+Log the sorted array.

+**Task 3:** ✅ Implement the quick sort algorithm to sort an array of numbers.
+Log the sorted array.

+#### Activity 2: Searching Algorithms

+**Task 4:** ✅ Implement the linear search algorithm to search for a target value in an array of numbers.
+Log the index of the target value.

+**Task 5:** ✅ Implement the binary search algorithm to search for a target value in an array of numbers.
+Log the index of the target value.

+#### Activity 3: String Algorithms

+**Task 6:** ✅ Write a function to count the occurrences of each character in a string.
+Log the character counts.

+**Task 7:** ✅ Write a function to find the longest substring without repeating characters in a string.
+Log the length of the substring.

+#### Activity 4: Array Algorithms

+**Task 8:** ✅ Write a function to rotate an array by k positions.
+Log the rotated array.

+**Task 9:** ✅ Write a function to merge two sorted arrays into one sorted array.
+Log the merged array.

+#### Activity 5: Dynamic Programming (Optional)

+**Task 10:** ✅ Task 10: Write a function to solve the Fibonacci sequence using dynamic programming.
+Log the Fibonacci numbers.

+**Task 11:** ✅ Task 11: Write a function to solve the knapsack problem using dynamic programming.
+Log the maximum value that can be obtained.

+### Achievement:

+By the end of these activities, you will:

+- Implement and understand common sorting algorithms.
+- Implement and understand common searching algorithms.
+- Solve string manipulation problems using algorithms.
+- Perform array operations using algorithms.
+- Apply dynamic programming to solve complex problems (optional).

+### Solution:

+Solutions to the challenges can be found [here](./18.Day18-Algorithms/activites.js).